a14n/dart-xmlrpc/README.md

 with the result received.
 If the response contains a `<fault>` a `Fault` object is thrown and can be catch with the `.catchError()` on the `Future`.

+To use this package from browser you can provide as `client` optional named argument on `call` a `http.BrowserClient`.

 ## Parameter types

 Here are the conversion table.